ninjasun/ninjasun/README.md

-### Hi, I'm Davide 👋
+## Hi, I'm Davide 👋

 ![](/cover-01.png)

-## I love design and develop frontend architecture with a focus on user workflow, design system, scalability, security, code standards and maintainability.

-FAVORITE STACK:

-DESIGN

-- Balsamiq,
-- Photoshop,
+### I like help people with their software products, especially when the mission is to make the world a better place.
+My approach always start listening, I will ask question until the problems it's clear and, if I can help, I will study and implement a solution with you.

+_Since the main focus should be to understand and satisfy the users needs/problems I demand to the people I work with to be onest and trasparent._

+## Services:

+- #### design and develop SaaS

-- paper and pen (low budget)
+- #### design and develop Pwa, SPA

-FRONTEND (functional programming, functions composition)

-- React/JSX/Hooks/context API
-- Redux/toolkit/ Redux-thunk/saga
-- ES6/ES7
-- Material-UI
-- Scss, Less, Css3
-- Html5
-- Jest
-- Cypress
-- Axios
-- React-native

-BACKEND

-- Node
-- Express
-- Sequelize 6
-- Mongosoe

-DB

-- MySql/MySql Workbench
-- Mongo

-DEVOPS
+- #### design and develop prototype for startup/entrepenaur

+- #### code refactor/migration from legacy code to React > 17

+- #### code refactor/migration from React class to React hooks

+- #### UI, UX improvment appling system design

-- Git, Git flow and SmartGit
+- #### front-end consultancy and code-review
-- trello as Kanban board
-- Agile
-- AWS, S2, S3
-- Docker
-- Container

-INTEREST: GraphQL, Next.js, AWS, React-query, Vercel, Typescript.

-### Find more about me on the Web 🌎:
+## Find more about me on the Web 🌎:

-- Follow me on <a href="https://www.linkedin.com/in/davide-mezzetti-6272a635/">Linkedin.</a> \*\*💼
+- Follow me on <a href="https://www.linkedin.com/in/davide-mezzetti-6272a635/">Linkedin.</a> 💼

-- Look at my portfolio on my <a href="https://www.linkedin.com/in/davide-mezzetti-6272a635/">website.</a> \*\*🚀
+- Get my contacts on my <a href="https://www.davidemezzetti.com">website.</a> 🚀